chenliujin/mosquitto/man/mosquitto-conf-5.md

 <dt><span class="term"><code class="option">allow_anonymous</code> [ true | false ]</span></dt>
 <dd>
-	<p>Boolean value that determines whether clients that
-	connect without providing a username are allowed to connect.
-If set to <em class="replaceable"><code>false</code></em>
+Boolean value that determines whether clients that connect without providing a username are allowed to connect.
+If set to <em><code>false</code></em>
-	then another means of connection should be created to control authenticated client access.  </p>
+then another means of connection should be created to control authenticated client access.

 默认值：*`true`*